 Closest town: Noojee

-I wouldn’t exactly call this a hike, but it’s worth a mention for the scenery alone.
+At only 2km in length, this is the shortest of the dog-friendly hikes Victoria has to offer.
+Though technically, I wouldn’t exactly call this a hike, it’s worth a mention for the scenery alone.
 Starting at the Toorongo Visitors Centre, this circular track eases you through dense fern forest and towering gums to pop out at the Toorongo Falls viewing platform.

 Add the amphitheatre loop for a bit of an extra leg stretch and make sure you keep your doggo on-leash, the place is teeming with wildlife.